Spacing of the Feet for Different Starting Positions

 Movements of Hands and Arms

-To properly involve the arms during the start, instead of just picking the hand(s) off the track, the arms should make a vigorous sweeping motion through a good range of motion, with the hand opposite the front leg sweeping back and up.
-This is demonstrated at about the 2-minute 20-second mark of this video, featuring Olympic gold medalist Justin Gatlin and Coach Brooks Johnson.
+Properly involving the arms during block clearance is demonstrated at about the 2-minute 20-second mark of this video, featuring Olympic gold medalist Justin Gatlin and Coach Brooks Johnson.

 Don't Do This but Do That